Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 > Run "npm install express@5.1.0 socket.io@4.8.1" at cmd in case of the auto install failing.

 ### Method 1: LAN or Public IP (Direct Hosting),
-> Best for Many people and Repeated users, complex-ish setup, Safe if you enable HTTPS via config if you're direct hosting, otherwise lan is already safe
+> Best for Many people and Repeated users, complex-ish setup

+> [!WARNING]
+> This project of mine is still lacks critical safety measures required for directhosting, only use if you're going to host on lan

-1. Run `start.bat` in your folder
+1. Run `run.bat` in your folder
 2. Make sure your selected port is open in your firewall/router
 3. Access the video player from devices at the provided links
 4. Access admin panel at `http://your-ip:port/admin` and go to `http://your-ip:port` in minecraft